shredtechular/StratifyLabs.github.io/thank-you.md

 <section class="content-section">
 	<div class="container">
 		<h2 class="section-heading">{{ page.form_title }}</h2>
-    <div class="alert alert-success" role="alert"> Thank you for your interest in the Stratify Labs Collaborative Workspace</div>
+    	<div class="alert alert-success" role="alert"> Your information was submitted successfully.</div>
+    	<p>Thank you for your interest in the Stratify Labs collaborative workspace.
+We are excited about the opportunity of working with you and will be getting in touch shortly to talk more.</p>
 	</div>
 </section>